Documentation

 Collateral

-World ID is the collateral
+Persona KYC is the collateral

 Interest rate model

-Nullifier hash
+Nullifier recorded

 Credit line activated